 availed him nothing, when accused by Mr. Gore of any misdemeanor.

-reprimand, scold, or express disapproval of
+reprimand, scold, or express dissatisfaction with

 He was cruel enough to inflict the severest punishment, artful enough to descend to the lowest trickery, and obdurate enough to be insensible to the voice of a

 He had given Demby but few stripes, when, to get rid of the

 scourging, he ran and plunged himself into a creek, and stood there at the depth of his shoulders, refusing to come out.

 the act of overthrowing or destroying, as a government